theme-sticky-logo-alt

 • Gastrointestinal conditions like GERD that irritate the stomach lining.

-If physical triggers are behind your gag reflex sensitivity, targeted treatment plans addressing these causes are essential for managing this issue effectively.
+If physical triggers cause your gag reflex sensitivity, targeted treatment plans are key.
+They help manage this issue effectively.

 Psychological Factors—Stress, Anxiety, and Trauma

 Anxiety and stress can greatly intensify gag re flex sensitivity.
-Psychological factors, such as panic attacks or trauma, often heighten physical reactions by overloading the nervous system.
+Psychological factors like panic attacks and trauma can increase physical reactions.
+They often overwhelm the nervous system.
 When in distress, the body may activate this natural response more frequently.

-Some individuals experience gagging at the thought of a trigger, such as dental procedures, due to mental anticipation.
+Some people gag just thinking about triggers like dental work.
+This happens because of their mental anticipation.
 This psychogenic gag re flex intertwines with physical triggers, making control challenging.

 Mitigation strategies include: